 TOP TOY PICKS FOR SMART KIDS

 First up, I have to recommend one of our favourites… Sphero!
-When ever I talk bout our top toy picks, Sphero is on the list.
+Whenever I talk about our top toy picks, Sphero is top of the list.
 This year we are adding to our collection of Sphero with the new Sphero Mini.
 It’s about the size of a ping pong ball and has some amazing new capabilities, including being used as a game controller and a new feature called Face Drive.
 With Face Drive, it reads your facial expressions and uses them to control the Sphero.
 I see many hours of silliness in our future!
 Here is our current selection of Sphero.
 The best part is that all of the products updated recently and now we can program our BB-8 the same way we program our SPRK+.
 It’s giving us hours of entertainment and learning.

 In the past we had a couple of these bugs.
 My kids loved playing with them but I never really “got” them or what they were for, other than a little electronic bug.
 Then I discovered Nano Space!
 This is the perfect combination of robotics, engineering, imaginative play and space.
 My youngest struggles with imaginative play but he loves space and loves robots.
 I think this will be the perfect gift to help inspire him and make imaginative play fun and interesting for him.
 NOTE: the Explorers Discovery Command (we have the Drone) is actually a construction set and doesn’t use HexBugs.

 My kids have been asking for more family game nights, so this year board games have become a BIG thing.
 I may have gone a little crazy, but once you start looking at board games, there are so many!
 Board games have great learning opportunities such as strategy, math, cooperation and more.
 Plus they are a ton of fun and provide wonderful bonding opportunities with no technology.
 Not really a toy, but still a great pick every time.
 Here are are few of our picks.